 In the morning, after a good couple of hour’s contemplation, I made up my mind.
 I knew I didn’t have any problems, there was no need to turn back, I would be physically just fine to do a 3 days hike.
 At the same time I knew, I couldn’t mentally push myself yet.
 As much as I enjoyed being out there, it was too soon after everything that had happened.
 I send a text message to my husband, who replied that it was ok to return.
 “Do a couple of day trips instead” he said.
 And was so right.

 I walked back to my friend’s house, where we enjoyed a dinner together, and the next morning I drove to the southern end of the trail I had planned to walk.
-I walked to the last summit of the trail, a nice 5 km walk from the car park, in terrible side wind.
-Freezing cold wind, completely treeless landscape, some strange appearance of at least 10 people on the same day, and my bladder that had the capacity of half a cup of coffee, proved to be a winning combination for some interesting sneaking behind big rocks hiking day.
+I walked to the last summit of the trail, a nice 5 km walk from the car park, in a terrible side wind.
+Freezing cold wind, completely treeless landscape, some strange appearance of at least 10 people on the same day, and my bladder that had the capacity of half a cup of coffee proved to be a winning combination for some interesting sneaking behind big rocks – day.

-Once again, it wasn’t quite what I had planned, and it was really difficult for me that already a second attempt of an adventure would end like this, too early.
+Once again, it wasn’t quite what I had planned, and it was really difficult for me that already the second attempt of an adventure would end like this, too early.
 I was slowly and very painfully learning that my new body was indeed in charge and my mind wasn’t quite there yet either.
 Even so, it was an important landmark adventure for me.
 It was my very first night slept alone in the real wilderness.
 I had lost my solo overnighting virginity.